CapstoneBitsPlease/JamaConnectFrontend/README.md

 7. Finally, upload the app - Ensure the frontend and backend are both running.
 Navigate back to the **Manage your apps** page in Jira, and upload the app by clicking **Upload app** and pasting the full URL (should look something like this: `https://2fb042924b6d.ngrok.io/atlassian-connect.json`).
 Then click **Upload**.

 8. Verify that the app (currently called Jama Connect Plugin) appears in the **User-installed apps** list.
-Then, navigate to the **Projects** tab and select the correct project.
-The plugin should then be visible on the sidebar underneath **Project pages**.
+A new button to the plugin should be visible under the **Apps** tab on the top toolbar.
+If you navigate to the **Projects** tab and select the correct project, the plugin should also be visible on the sidebar underneath **Project pages**.